-The leaves and tender leaf-stalks are steamed, stir-fried or added to soups, stews or curries to impart their rich flavour as well as their mucilaginous quality, which serves as a thickener to give body to sauces.
+The leaves and tender leaf stalks are steamed, stir-fried, or added to soups, stews, or curries to impart their rich flavour and mucilaginous quality, thickening the sauce.

 If not being cooked right away, the harvested leaves and their stalks can be stored dampened in an air-tight container in the refrigerator, which will keep them fresh for up to three days.

-The smooth-margined varieties are more forgiving than the lobed or palmate varieties when it comes to their harvesting, with the leaves of the latter needing to be harvested very young as they tend to become tough and fibrous if left on the plant for too long.
+The smooth-margined varieties are more forgiving than the lobed or palmate varieties when it comes to their harvesting.
+The latter's leaves needing to be harvested very young as they tend to become tough and fibrous if left on the plant for too long.
 Harvesting should be carried out in the cooler hours of the day to prevent wilting.

-It is most commonly grown in the home garden, usually closely spaced in rows to grow into an edible hedge or privacy screen.
+It is most commonly grown in the home garden and is usually closely spaced in rows to grow into an edible hedge or privacy screen.

-The cooked leaves and tender stalks are reported to contain high levels of Beta-carotene as well as good supplies of Folate, Calcium, Magnesium and Potassium.
+The cooked leaves and tender stalks contain high levels of Beta-carotene and good supplies of Folate, Calcium, Magnesium and Potassium.

 Grows naturally and is productive in humid tropical climates, but can be grown as an annual in cool climates, generally across areas with annual lows of 12 to 25°C, annual highs of 22 to 35°C, annual rainfall of 1200 to 5000 mm and a dry season of 4 months or less.
 In warm areas with evenly distributed rainfall, it grows fast and produces lush, green leaves.
 In arid areas or in the dry season, the leaves quickly become leathery and fibrous.

 New plants are usually started from cuttings taken from selected varieties.
 Cuttings of mature wood around 50 cm (1.5 ft) long are taken and planted one-thirds to one-half deep into soil that has been enriched with organic matter.
 If not being planted right away, the cuttings can be left to stand cut end in water for a few days, with the water changed daily to avoid stem rot from setting in.